aptiko/naturebank/README.md

 Use dump file */db/naturebank.dump* to install the database with empty tables filled only with some indicative data.
+After that load the fixture for the django flatpages:

+`python manage.py loaddata naturebank_flatpages.json`

 #### Create the configuration file